kmcgillivray/kmcgillivray.github.io/projects/index.md

 ## [Base Theme](http://github.com/kmcgillivray/base-theme)

-I also found myself repeating many of the same tasks when setting up new Jekyll sites, so I set up a simple-as-possible base theme to use to make getting started with a new Jekyll site even easier.
+I also found myself repeating many of the same tasks when setting up new Jekyll sites, so I set up a simple-as-possible base theme to make getting started with a new Jekyll site even easier.

 ## Promotional Websites

 ## [Insight Creative](http://insightcreative.com)

-Insight Creative is an advertising agency.
+Insight Creative is an advertising agency in Wisconsin.
 I had a great time working on this site with my colleagues there.
 It's built with [Jekyll](http://jekyllrb.com) and served from GitHub Pages.

 ## [CIVICTechnologies](http://civictechnologies.com)